Sabayon/sabayon-website-next/content/release/latest-stable-release-sabayon-1903.md

 ## What to expect next()?!
+Our artwork needs attention, next release might feature a new look and will have more polishing.

-We're looking into possible deprecation of the nvidia-drivers-340.XX series.
+We're looking into the possible deprecation of the nvidia-drivers-340.XX series.
 We're eager to hear your thoughts.
-Do you own an nvidia graphics card older than the GTX400 Series?
-Removing these from our repo doesn't prevent installation as using portage is still an option.
-What it does help with is, we have to patch each driver to make sure it supports the latest kernel.
-Between ZFS, wireguard, nvidia-drivers, and other drivers this can delay the release of newer kernels.
-Let us know your thoughts here[]()  # TODO: add link or something

 We're working on getting a 5.X kernel out into the repository to fully unlock Freesync for our users.
 Linux Gaming FTW!

 LLVM and Clang 8 are in the works.
 Better support for OpenCL, OpenMP, AMDGPU Backends, and support for newer CUDA devices.

 ARM support?
 Absolutely!
-Support for Pi3 is still baking in the oven.
+New layered ARMv7 repositories are being developed.
+We expect them ready soon.

 Various package bumps.
 Get Ready for a refresh!
 FFMPEG?
 Check!
 Ruby?
 Check! libvdpau?
 Check! and many more!